First Indian National Army: British-Indian army in Malaya

 Large number of Indian troops had begun arriving in Malayan peninsula and Singapore by 1941, as a part of defensive preparations for possible war with Japan.
 It was estimated that were some 37 000 Indian troops stationed in these areas, making up roughly about the 40 percent of the total military strength of the British forces.
 The British-Indian troops swelled from 200 000 to 900 000 between 1939 and 1941.
 However, these deployments were beset with a number of problems.
 The troops were spread too thinly, with insufficient resources and supplies in the Malay Peninsula and Singapore.
 Further, a large proportion of the British-Indian troops were very young recruits (as a result of the open recruitment policy of the British) who had very little or no combat training and experience, leading to anxiety amongst the British-Indian forces.
 Feelings of discrimination amongst British Indian soldiers, compared to the pay and service conditions for European soldiers created acrimony.
 Indiscriminate recruitment by the Indian government in order to maintain the numbers for its army, meant that it was no longer carefully curating its selection for the armed forces.
-By 1941, British abuse, both verbal and physical of the Indian soldiers was rampant.
+By 1941, both verbal and physical abuse directed by European soldiers towards their Indian counterparts was rampant.